Midnight Sun In Iceland : Activities, Myths and Tips

 When is it?

-You can see the midnight sun in Iceland in summer, more precisely around the summer solstice, which will happen on June 20th in 2020 and on June 21st in 2021.
+You can see the Midnight Sun in Iceland in summer, more precisely around the summer solstice.
+The next will happen on June 21st, 2021.
+This day will be the longest day of the year.

-The exact dates may vary whether you are in the south or in the north of the country, but in general the best time to see the midnight sun is from mid June to early July!
+The exact dates may vary whether you are in the south or in the north of the country, but in general the best time to see the it is from mid June to early July!

 In general, nights are not dark during summer months in Iceland, there is always daylight here from may to late august.